testmycode/testmycode.github.io/index.md

 helps you to avoid duplicate effort as your idea may be worked on elsewhere as well -- if no one is working on that feature, we can point you to the right component(s) for making the change.
+Also before you start working on a larger contribution, you should get in touch with us first through the issue tracker with your idea so that we can help out and possibly guide you.
+Coordinating up front makes it much easier to avoid frustration later on.

 After that, just: